ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/06-Model-Selection.md

 - $R^2$ value will be $0.8$ on training but $0.3$ on test set.

 # Bias vs Variance Tradeoff
+- Bias and Variance are properties of model
 ![BiasVsVariance](./bias_vs_variance.png)

 ## Variance